SergiomFM/Transcendence/README.md

 ## Project Overview

 ft_transcendence is a comprehensive web application that brings the classic Pong game into the modern era with 3D graphics, real-time multiplayer capabilities, and a complete social platform.
-Users can play against each other in real-time, chat with friends, customize their game experience, and track their statistics.
+Users can play against each other in real-time, chat with friends, and track their statistics.

 ## Features